G. Heileman Brewing Company: King Gambrinus

 King Gambrinus is a legendary Germanic king and is regarded today as the Patron Saint and sometimes regarded as the guardian of beer and brewing, making him a prominent figure in the brewing industry.
 Heileman is one of the many breweries throughout the world that uses King Gambrinus as their mascot.
-Pabst Brewing Company is another American brewer to use Gambrinus as their mascot.
+Pabst Brewing Company is another American brewer to do so.

-Heileman's history with King Gambrinus goes back to 1939 when the company purchased a 15-foot, 2,000 pound statue of King Gambrinus from a failing brewery in New Orleans for $100.
-The statue was placed outside the brewery and remains there even today.
-The company commissioned a second King Gambrinus statue in the late 1970s, when they contracted Elmer Petersen, a local artist, to create an eight-foot bronze statue.
+Heileman's history with King Gambrinus goes back to 1939 when the company purchased a 15-foot, 2,000 pound statue of the figure from a failing brewery in New Orleans for $100.
+It was placed outside the brewery and remains there even today.
+The company commissioned a second statue of the King in the late 1970s, contracting local artist Elmer Petersen to create an eight-foot bronze.
 The second statue was finished and installed in front of the G. Heileman Corporate Headquarters in La Crosse, WI in 1980.
 It was named "King Gambrinus: Patron Saint and Guardian of Beer", and nicknamed "Gammy" by the Heileman employees to avoid confusion with the King Gambrinus statue outside the brewery.